 - Open with your insight in the first line of the caption, not a greeting.

-The bigger point stands with or without any tool, though.
+That is the whole method.
 Your numbers are already good.
 Stop sending them out as screenshots that read like homework, and start giving them the two seconds of motion that makes a feed stop and a result get remembered.